chrisranderson/Empathy/README.md

-empathy.js
+Empathy
 ==========

-A website wrapper to help developers understand how people with accessibility issues experience their site.
+A Chrome extension to help developers understand how people with accessibility issues experience their site.

 This is brand, brand new.
 I'm not sure how I want code to be organized, and most everything I've written has been in a whirlwind of "wow this is fun".
 That said, to get an idea: